wewg24/rlc-bingo-manager/rlc-user-manual.md

 - **7-3**: 3rd Monday of the month
 - **8-4**: 4th Monday of the month

 **Lion in Charge**: Enter the name of the Lion member running the closet.
-This is the person responsible for the session's operations.
+This is the person responsible for the occasion's operations.

 **Total People**: Enter the total attendance count.
 This includes all players but excludes workers.